Insights configuration#

 insights.authorized-groups

-The following example config.properties configuration enables Insights on a coordinator that already has a query logger configured:
+The following example config.properties configuration enables Insights on a coordinator that already has the backend service configured:

 insights.persistence-enabled=true